Why Women Belong on Both Sides of the Investment Table

 The conversations sparked by Flo’s rise to unicorn status are a reminder that we still have a long way to go in ensuring that women have an equal seat at the investment table.
 But change is possible—and it starts with empowering more women to take ownership of their financial futures, both as founders and as investors.

-With platforms like NCR and Sophia, women can gain the financial knowledge and confidence to not only secure funding for their businesses but to become investors themselves, helping to shape the industries and innovations that affect their everyday lives.
+With platforms like NCR, women can gain the financial knowledge and confidence to not only secure funding for their businesses but to become investors themselves, helping to shape the industries and innovations that affect their everyday lives.
 By doing so, they create a lasting impact that reverberates far beyond their own success—building a future where women truly have a voice on both sides of the table.